BoomerangDecompiler/boomerang/Readme.md

 This is a fork of the [Boomerang Decompiler](http://boomerang.sourceforge.net/), a general, open source (BSD licensed) machine code decompiler.
-Although there are pre-compiled packages available for release versions (`master`), it is currently recomended to build the development version (`develop`) of the decompiler from source yourself.
+Although there are pre-compiled packages available for release versions (`master`), it is currently recommended to build the development version (`develop`) of the decompiler from source yourself.

 ## Building